 A break clause is a get-out for a tenant to end a lease term early.
-In a modern 5-year lease it is quite common to find a break after two or three years, allowing a tenant to exit a property and move on.
+In a modern 5-year lease, it is quite common to find a break after two or three years, allowing a tenant to exit a property and move on.
 As with many aspects of a lease, things are not always as simple as the tenant would hope.
-Below we consider break clauses, the types, requirements and potential pitfalls.
+Below we consider break clauses, their types, requirements and potential pitfalls.

 Break Clause Types